JoeWoodworker

 1. I'd like to use a refrigerant compressor from an old air conditioner.
 How do I make the connection from the compressor to the first part of the vacuum press?

-2. Regarding the use of a refrigerant compressor for vacuum veneering...what kind of compressor (refrigerator, freezer, etc.) works best and what brand should I look for?
+2. What kind of refrigerant compressor (from a refrigerator, freezer, etc.) works best and what brand should I look for?

 3. I'd like to use a refrigerant compressor for my system.
 Will the lack of oil in a compressor pump cause the unit to eventually burn out?